 B1.
-Continue to provide funding for a business start-up programme.
+Deliver a new, business start-up programme for the Borough,

-- B2.
-Progress the option of an Enterprise Hub for Maidstone. - B3.
-Work with the County to ensure the roll out of high speed broadband across rural communities. - B4.
-Investigate specific actions that the Council could undertake to support the creation of small businesses in rural areas.
+B2.
+Deliver a pilot Enterprise Hub called "The Business Terrace" for Maidstone.

+B3.
+Work with Kent County Council to ensure the roll out of high speed broadband across rural communities.

+B4.
+Investigate and deliver specific actions that the Council could undertake to support the creation of small businesses in rural areas.